alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

 If you delete the file and relaunch Finder, your Desktop icons will revert to the default grid layout.

 If there are files in the folder, the `.DS_Store` is a useful file to keep around.
-If the folder is empty, it's unlikely to be worth saving.
+If the folder is empty, it's not worth saving.

 Because I don't care about lonely `.DS_Store` files, I wrote `emptydir` with the following rules: